 - letting their employer know as soon as possible

 - providing evidence (if required by the employer).

 Example: Taking paid sick leave while on annual leave

-Kimberley has taken four weeks of annual leave to travel around New South Wales.
+Kimberley has taken four weeks of annual leave to travel.

 During her travels, Kimberley finds out that she has to self-isolate because she has been in close contact with a confirmed case of coronavirus.